 Pacha Ibiza VIP Table

-Located just a short walk from the glistening lights of Ibiza town and the superyachts of Marina Botafoch, the club itself has grown from the seeds of its ancient farmhouse roots to become one of the sleekest, most beautiful clubbing spaces in the world, particularly after a recent refurbishment in winter 2017.
-The renovations paved the end for the iconic Funky Room – once home to all manner of legendary clubbing moments – but in its place came a slicker, more sophisticated Pacha.
+Located just a short walk from the glistening lights of Ibiza town and the superyachts of Marina Botafoch, the club itself has grown from the seeds of its ancient farmhouse roots to become one of the sleekest, most beautiful clubbing spaces in the world, particularly after a recent refurbishment in winter 2019.
+The renovations have produced a slicker, more sophisticated Pacha.
 The dancefloor has been extended, the DJ booth has been lowered, and overall there’s more space than ever to shake your stuff – all that’s really needed when you’ve lost your head to rhythms deep within the music.
 Plus there are two additional dancing spaces, the Global Room and Pachacha, not to mention the Roof Terrace for those inevitable moments when you need to take a breather.
 In fact, it’s worth coming up here just to get a glimpse of the buzzing port below.